-Crypto Raiders is a blockchain dungeon crawler game that utilizes the Polygon network with its cryptocurrencies AURUM, and RAIDER.
+Crypto Raiders is a play-to-earn, blockchain dungeon crawler game that utilizes the Polygon network with its cryptocurrencies AURUM, and RAIDER.
 Crypto Raiders combines the RNG-based RPG genre with new economic elements for players to experience.

 In the game, players can raid dungeons, conquer their enemies, earn precious loot and be victorious, but there is a twist; the characters’ deaths are permanent.
 If an NFT character dies on the battlefield, it can’t be upgraded anymore.
 To prevent permanent death, players must measure the risk-reward ratio and strategize accordingly.
 Each move could be the last, so players must take some time to optimize their strategies before each adventure.